marolAI/seams-workshop.github.io/_practical/01_design.md

 <b>3.
 Mild Complication</b>
 More text in adjacent cells results in an empty space area around the picture.

+<b> Example B.</b>
+Intermittently check how long a program has been running and offer the user a chance to cancel tasks that are taking too long.

+<b>1.
+Design  diagram/ process flow in high level pseudo-code:</b>
+step a.
+Running program

+steb b.

+<b>2.
+The plan as a series of implementation steps </b>

+<b>3.
+Mild Complication</b>

 <!--
 ### Why do we write software?